LaihoE/Python-demoparser/readme.md

 - Exact granade trajectories are currently not supported.
 What you can find is where the granade was thrown from ("weapon_fire" event) and where it detonated (for example "hegrenade_detonate" event).
 Detonate event also includes coordinates but the weapon fire does not.
 - Parser early exits when biggest wanted tick is reached
 - If using WSL make sure the demos are also on WSL (or it will be slower)
+- Coordinates of dead players can be strange

 ## Why yet another parser?